 If the initial separation of two MS stars is small enough or the separation is decreased during the evolution of the binary system, the two MS stars may merge directly or form a CE, which could also lead to a merger if the system fails to eject the CE.
 Such a merger may produce a massive star with a strong, large-scale surface magnetic field and could ultimately evolve into a magnetar \citep{Schneider2019,Shenar2023,Frost2024,Vynatheya2025}.
 Based on our fiducial model, mergers of MS stars that produce remnants massive enough to finally collapse into NSs account for roughly 8\% of all massive stars, and this channel contributes to about 19\% of the total magnetar population.
 The CCSNe that form magnetars following stellar mergers can contribute to ``late'' massive star explosion events \citep{Zapartas2017}.

-If the merger occurs during the CE phase of a magnetized ONeMg WD and the core of a hydrogen-rich or helium-rich non-degenerate star, it can result in the formation of a magnetar surrounded by a massive envelope \citep{Ablimit2022b}.
+If the merger occurs during the CE phase of a magnetized ONeMg WD and the core of a hydrogen-rich or helium-rich nondegenerate star, it can result in the formation of a magnetar surrounded by a massive envelope \citep{Ablimit2022b}.
 This channel contributes only about 0.1\% of the total magnetar population.

-Magnetar can form through compact object mergers, including binary WD mergers \citep{Schwab2021}, white dwarf-neutron star (WDNS) mergers \citep{Zhong2020}, and binary neutron star (BNS) mergers \citep{Reboul-Salze2024}.
+Magnetar can form through compact object mergers, including BWD mergers \citep{Schwab2021}, WD-NS mergers \citep{Zhong2020}, and BNS mergers \citep{Reboul-Salze2024}.
 Since it takes a long time for gravitational wave (GW) radiation to shrink the orbit and drive the binary toward merger, magnetars formed through this channel have a relatively long delay time compared to those formed through CCSNe and are relevant for old stellar populations.
-Since the merger rate of BNSs is low \citep[e.g.][]{LVK2025}, and only a fraction of such mergers are expected to produce stable, long-lived magnetars (most of them would collapse within seconds to a year after the mergers, e,g, \citealt{ai2020}), we do not include their contribution in our analysis.
+Since the merger rate of BNSs is low \citep[e.g.,][]{LVK2025}, and only a fraction of such mergers are expected to produce stable, long-lived magnetars (most of them would collapse within seconds to a year after the mergers; e,g, \citealt{ai2020}), we do not include their contribution in our analysis.